What’s Behind the PEO Meaning?

 Limited customization

 PEOs often provide a set of standard policies and a boilerplate employee handbook, which may not suit every organization.
 If your HR and finance teams are well-developed, you might find yourself paying for services you don’t need due to the one-size-fits-all approach.
+In contrast, HROs offer more flexibility in service selection – if you’re wondering what is HRO, it’s a model where companies outsource specific HR functions rather than a full-service co-employment approach.

 How to address: